 Therefore, if your season-long prop bets include total runs scored, then you could be betting into an inflated number if you are going over but getting unexpected value if you go low.

 It is also important to understand that National League clubs will now be fishing from the same pond as their American League counterparts for players whose strong suit is purely offensive.

 This means NL teams won’t have to worry about trotting these big boppers onto the baseball diamond and hoping no balls are hit their way.
-Thus, the likes of a one-dimensional player like Boston’s J.D.
-Martinez will now be attractive to 15 other teams that would never have considered adding him to their lineups.
+Thus, the likes of a one-dimensional player like J.D.
+Martinez from the California team, the Dodgers, will now be attractive to 15 other teams that would never have considered adding him to their lineups.

 Lastly, remember that adding a designated hitter to the National League rosters will provide more of an offensive boost but not all DHs are created equal and some won’t provide much more firepower than the pitchers they replace.